Julie Koudys

 • Exploring strategies to improve the use of augmentative and alternative communication systems through parent training and effective instructional strategies

-• Evaluating parent-implemented behavioural interventions to treat sleep challenges and problem behaviour in children with ASD
+• Evaluating parent-implemented behavioural interventions to address problem behaviour and sleep difficulties experienced by children on the autism spectrum

-• Exploring long-term outcomes of youth with ASD who previously received intensive behavioural intervention
+• Exploring long-term outcomes of autistic youth who previously received intensive behavioural intervention

 • Diverse applications of ABA, including the application of ABA to improve health related behaviours